Beikhokhei Beingaichho: Early career

+In 2012, he signed for Aizawl FC on loan from United Sikkim for their 2nd Division I-League campaign.
+Unfortunately, he spent most of his time on the bench due to an injury.

 Bengaluru FC

-After not playing at all during the 2012–13 I-League season, Beingaichho signed for new direct-entry I-League club Bengaluru FC for the 2013–14 season.
+After not playing at all during the 2012–13 I-League season because of injury, Beingaichho signed for new direct-entry I-League club Bengaluru FC for the 2013–14 season.
 He then made his debut for Bengaluru FC in the I-League against Mohun Bagan A.C. on 22 September 2013 in which he started and played 46 minutes before being replaced by Sunil Chhetri as his side went on to draw 1–1.
-He scored his first goal for the team on 26 November 2013 against Salgaocar in which his 57th-minute strike turned out to be the winning goal in Bengaluru FC's first ever away victory in their history.
+He scored his first goal for the team on 26 November 2013 against Salgaocar in which his 57th-minute strike turned out to be the winning goal in Bengaluru FC's first ever away victory in their history.He became the highest assist in the league and he has been name as Indian Mesut Ozil.

 Then, in Bengaluru FC's first ever Federation Cup match against Sporting Goa, Beingaichho scored a brace as Bengaluru FC won 5–3.